jonasacres/easysafe-doc/README.md

 ### Standard crypto functions

-A number of cryptographic primitives are used here.
-The name by which they appear in this document, as well as the specific algorithms chosen, are listed here.
+The cryptographic functions used in EasySafe:

 | Name | Algorithm | Length (bits) |
 |------|--------------------|--------------|